 I will be going on vacation soon and will be mostly unplugged, so you will notice less frequent blog posts for a few weeks.
-I’ll cue up some Artful Devotions to correspond with a select lectionary reading for each week while I’m gone but probably won’t be posting the links to the blog’s Twitter and Facebook pages as I usually do—so be sure to check the site instead!
+I’ll cue up some Artful Devotions to be published automatically each Tuesday I’m gone but won’t be posting the links to the blog’s Twitter and Facebook pages as I usually do—so be sure to check the site instead!
 (Or subscribe by email by clicking the “Follow” link, located in the sidebar if viewing from your computer or at the bottom if viewing from your phone.)
 My regular publishing schedule will resume in September.

 ARCHAEOLOGICAL FIND: “Discovery of Jewish Mosaics in Israel Bring Color to Biblical Accounts” by Sarah E. Bond: “At the ancient site of Huqoq, near the Sea of Galilee in modern Israel, a number of stunning mosaics depicting biblical, astrological, and historical narratives have been uncovered in a Jewish village that flourished during the late Roman empire.
 The colorful and large number of mosaics found in a synagogue challenge traditional views about Jewish art of the period as symbolic rather than representational of biblical texts, bland, and in decline during the period.”